 Pregnancy can be an exciting and challenging time no matter when you’re due.
-However, if your due date falls during a global pandemic, you may have a lot of questions.
+However, if your due date is approaching during a global pandemic, you may have a lot of questions.
 Should I change my birth plan?
 Is it safe to give birth in a hospital?
-Here’s what you can do to keep yourself and baby safe before, during and after delivery.
+Here’s what you can do to keep yourself and baby safer before, during and after delivery.

 Social distancing for expectant moms and labor and delivery partners